ncatlab/nlab-content/pages/5/2/3/8/18325/content.md

 *  R. Garner, "Homomorphisms of higher categories" Advances in Mathematics, Volume **224** (2010),  2269--2311

 It also is often used in the context of [[horn]]s in simplicial sets and related structures.
-For instance _`in a Kan complex, all horns have fillers'_.
-The two uses are, of course, closely related.
+The term makes it possible to summarize the definition of a [[Kan complex]] in one sentence: a Kan complex is a simplicial set in which every horn has a filler.